bentomhall/nih-system/homebrewery/world/player-options.md

 Targets of your eldritch blast must make a Constitution saving throw or take the damage as necrotic damage and be blinded until the end of your next turn.
 On a successful saving throw, targets take half damage.
 This Constitution saving throw replaces the attack.

 #### Draining Blast: 5 SP, greater
 Your eldritch blast deals necrotic damage.
-Targets hit your eldritch blast take additional necrotic damage equal to your Charisma bonus and you regain hit points equal to half the necrotic damage dealt.
+Targets hit your eldritch blast take additional necrotic damage equal to your Charisma modifier and you regain hit points equal to half the necrotic damage dealt.
 If this affects multiple creatures, each creature takes the damage but you only heal once.

 #### Elemental Blast: 1 SP
-When you finish a long or short rest, choose one damage type from the following list: acid, cold, fire, lightning.
+When you finish a short or long rest, choose one damage type from the following list: acid, cold, fire, lightning.
 When you use your eldritch blast, you can choose to deal the chosen damage type instead of bludgeoning.

 #### Frightening Blast: 3 SP
 Targets of your eldritch blast must make a Wisdom saving throw instead of you making an attack roll.
 On a failed save, they are frightened of you until the end of your next turn and take the full damage.
 On a successful save they take half damage as psychic damage and are not frightened.

 #### Hellfire Blast: 5 SP, greater
 Your eldritch blast deals fire damage.
-Targets hit by your eldritch blast take additional fire damage equal to twice your Charisma bonus and the same amount again at the start of their next turn.
+Targets hit by your eldritch blast take additional fire damage equal to twice your Charisma modifier and the same amount again at the start of their next turn.
 This damage pierces resistance and immunity to fire damage.

 #### Repelling Blast: 1+ SP
 Targets hit by your eldritch blast are pushed 5 feet away from you for every SP spent.
 If they are more than two sizes larger than you are, they can make a Strength saving throw to halve the distance they are moved.

 #### Clinging Lightning Blast: 5 SP, greater
-Your eldritch blast deals lightning damage and deals additional damage equal to twice your Charisma bonus, and requires a Dexterity saving throw instead of an attack roll.
+Your eldritch blast deals lightning damage and deals additional damage equal to twice your Charisma modifier, and requires a Dexterity saving throw instead of an attack roll.
 On a failed save, targets take the full damage and are paralyzed until the end of your next turn.
 On a successful save, targets take half damage and are not paralyzed.

 ### Blast Shapes
 Blast shapes alter the form of the eldritch blast and may alter it from a spell attack to a saving throw.
 As above, SP is an abbreviation for Spell Points.